Sweta-Mishra12/PaymentAutomation/README.md

 The script will fail if it cannot start the login process.
 You must provide a valid Flipkart mobile number or email.

-Navigate to: Payment page class under pageobject package

-Update the mobile number property with your registered mobile number or email in this **enterMobileNumber** method:
+Navigate to: src/test/resources/testdata/ and update your mobile or email in mobNumber to successfully login.

-# Use your actual Flipkart registered mobile number or email
-LOGIN_USERNAME=your-real-mobile-number-or-email
+and also update card details their

 Step 4: Run the Test Suite